aneksteind/zett/content/emanote.md

 When $a \ne 0$, there are two solutions to $ax^2 + bx + c = 0$ and they are
 $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$

+There is a tutorial on mathjax syntax [here](https://math.meta.stackexchange.com/q/5020).

 #### Mermaid

 ```mermaid